 Team cost: $300 USD, with each team member, mentor, or chaperone being an additional $100 USD.
 For example, a team with four students, a mentor, and two chaperones would be $1,000 USD.

-Registration closes on March 14, 2025.
+Registration extended to March 31, 2025.